diana-hep/oamap/README.rst

     wget http://diana-hep.org/oamap/examples/planets.npz

 Numpy's npz format is intended for rectangular arrays, not deeply nested structure.
-However, OAMap bridges the gap.
+However, OAMap effectively adds this feature.
 (Numpy is faster to load into OAMap than Parquet but the file size is larger, due to less aggressive packing.)

 .. code-block:: python